replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 Send custom application metrics.
 For more information and examples see [Configuring Custom Metrics](/vendor/custom-metrics).

 ### POST /app/instance-tags

 Programmatically set new instance tags or overwrite existing tags.
 Instance tags are key-value pairs, where the key and the value are strings.

+Setting a tag with the `name` key will set the instance's name in the vendor portal.

-If the `force` parameter is set to `true`, any conflicting keys set via the [Vendor Portal](vendor/instance-insights-details#instance-information), [API](https://replicated-vendor-api.readme.io/reference/updatecustomerinstancetags), or [CLI](/reference/replicated-cli-instance-tag) will be overwritten periodically by the SDK.
-If `force` is set to `false`, the conflicting key's value will not be overwritten and the existing key-value takes precedence.
+The `force` parameter defaults to `false`.
+If `force` is `false`, pre-existing tags will not be overwritten and the existing tags take precedence.
+If the `force` parameter is set to `true`, any pre-existing tags will be overwritten.

-To delete a particular key-value pair, set the key's value to an empty string `""`.
+To delete a particular tag, set the key's value to an empty string `""`.

 ```bash
 POST http://replicated:3000/api/v1/app/instance-tags